 From the family who makes everyone's favorite Charcoal Roasted Tieguanyin, here is a new tea we are so happy to offer.
-This unroasted oolong is crafted from old growth Tieguanyin varietals and is a lovely example of a lesser-made style of this tea.
+This unroasted oolong is crafted from Autumn-harvested, old-growth Tieguanyin varietals and is a lovely example of a lesser-made style of this tea.
 Allowing the leaves to lightly oxidize and leaving them unroasted brings out flavors that can get covered up in the roasting process.
 The aroma has a thick floral body without being perfumy.
 The leaves unfurl and steep with a multitude of progressing flavors, each one leaving the palate with a soft, cleansed sensation.

 Origin: Anxi, China

 Here is an intriguing offer for the adventurous oolong lover.
 This oolong is made in Kagoshima, Japan from the second flush benifuki cultivar.
 Known for its astringency and bold flavor, benifuki softens a bit in the summer, and makes an interesting starting point for producing an oolong.
 Best flash-steeped in a gaiwan, this oolong has similar characteristics as a baozhong, but with more umph.
 Sweet and floral at the start, with a lingering dryness that keeps you wanting more.